 Not sure what to write about?
 Go into your analytics account and take a peek at your most popular posts to see what subjects users get excited about, then write a variation or extension of one of your most popular posts.

 Another great marketing idea is to write a comprehensive ebook on a known pain point or popular industry topic, then create a quality landing page around the offer.
 Better yet, don’t start from scratch; repurpose past blog posts and articles into a mega e-book collection.

 There’s always someone just starting out in the biz; beginner’s guides and Industry Knowledge 101 content pieces will always get linked to and shared around by newbs.

 What’s the buzz in your field?
 Post about topical news and trending topics related to your industry to get in on the burst of action and show that you’re in the know.

 While the SEO value of guest posts has been called into question, there’s nothing wrong with guest posting if done right.
 Just focus on the value of getting your brand in front of a new audience, rather than the links.

 (Image from Flickr user matsuyuki)

-White papers – Guides, e-ooks, white papers – they’re kind of all the same thing, but labeling your assets differently can help your message resonate with different audiences.
+Guides, ebooks, white papers – they’re kind of all the same thing, but labeling your assets differently can help your message resonate with different audiences.
 Test your labels to see which works best with your prospects.

 Is your existing content up to snuff?
 What is driving conversions?
 What isn’t – and why?
 Asking these questions might make you sweat, but you’ll be better off knowing the truth.
 Finding the answers to these questions will ensure that your marketing strategy moves forward in the right direction.
 Learn how to do a content audit here.